vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

-X attach the mute/unmute button to do something add a menu for primative creation add a listener for when dragging the bounding box gizmo
+X attach the mute/unmute button to do something
+X add a menu for primative creation make emitter on signal Hub for edit gizmo on/off

-fix bug where when exiting XR, and edit toggle may be off but the gizmo remains
+add a listener for when dragging the bounding box gizmo fix bug where agora voice would stop publishing fix bug where when exiting XR, and edit toggle may be off but the gizmo remains

 attach edit state to the toggle switch